Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 16 Juni 2026 18.30.15 UTC
+- WIB: Rabu, 17 Juni 2026 00.17.39 UTC
-- WITA: Selasa, 16 Juni 2026 19.30.15 UTC
+- WITA: Rabu, 17 Juni 2026 01.17.39 UTC
-- WIT: Selasa, 16 Juni 2026 20.30.15 UTC
+- WIT: Rabu, 17 Juni 2026 02.17.39 UTC

 Kutipan Inspiratif:
-"Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid."
+"Nothing is more memorable than a smell.
+One scent can be unexpected, momentary and fleeting, yet conjure up a childhood summer beside a lake in the mountains."

-Kategori: inspirational
+Kategori: nature